Julia Randall

-Julia Randall (June 15, 1923–May 22, 2005) was an American poet, professor, and environmental activist; recipient of many honors for her poetry, she published seven books of poetry culminating in The Path to Fairview: New and Selected Poems (Louisiana State University Press, 1992).
+Julia Randall (June 15, 1923 – May 22, 2005) was an American poet, professor, and environmental activist.
+She published seven books of poetry culminating in The Path to Fairview: New and Selected Poems (Louisiana State University Press, 1992) and was the recipient of many honors for her poetry.
 Described as “one of America's purest and most original lyric poets” (Ploughshares, Spring 2009, Vol. 35, No.1), her honors include the Shelley Memorial Award of the Poetry Society of America (1980), the Poets’ Prize (1988) for her book Moving in Memory, as well as grants from the National Endowment of the Arts (1966, 1982) and the National Institute of Arts & Letters (1968), and a Sewanee Review Fellowship (1957).

 Biography

-Early Years and Education
+Early years and education

-Julia Randall was born June 15, 1923 in Baltimore, MD.
+Julia Randall was born June 15, 1923, in Baltimore, Maryland.
 She attended Calvert School, and later Bryn Mawr School, graduating in 1941; in 1945 she received a B.A. in English from Bennington College in Vermont.
 After a year of medical school, a job as technician at the Harvard Biological Laboratory, she returned to Baltimore, poetry and an M.A.
 (1950) from Johns Hopkins University.